Castelvill/SandstormBox/docs/instructions.md

 **Description**

-    Return the entity from the "source" context with an id equal to the second parameter.
-Only an entity of the same type as the "source" context can be accessed.
+    Return the entity from the "source" variable with an id equal to the second parameter.
+Only an entity of the same type as the "source" variable can be accessed.

 **Parameters**

-- source (variable) - id of the context with a vector of entities,
+- source (variable) - vector of entities,
 - id (variable / string) - instruction will return the entity with this id,
-- [output] (variable) - giving an id to a new context creates a variable in the current scope or overwrites the context of an existing variable with the same id.

-## let

-**Syntax**

-let *new_variable* [old_variable]

-**Description**

-    Change the id of the selected context or change the id of the last context from the local stack.
-If any other context has the same id, renamed context will take it place and old context will be erased from the stack.

-**Parameters**

-- new_variable (variable) - id for the selected or last context.
-- [old_variable] (variable) - id of the context.
-Context can have one of these types: “camera”, “layer”, “object”, “text”, "editable_text", "image", "movement", "collision", "particles", "event", "variable", "scrollbar", “pointer”, “value”.
+- [output] (variable).

 ## clone